glfw/gleq/README.md

 ```

 Once a GLFW window is created, you can track it with `gleqTrackWindow`.
 This
-replaces all callback on that window.
+replaces all callbacks on that window.

 ```c
 gleqTrackWindow(window);